Links to websites, fact sheets and other information of interest. Click on an image or link to open the relevant website.

 The Beatsheet’s added features

-See also additional resources (factsheets, nymph identification images, and other publications) on our resources page.
+See also additional resources (factsheets, identification images, and other publications) on our resources page.

-The Department of Primary Industries and Regional Development (DPIRD) in Western Australia (formerly DAFWA) provides a free electronic newsletter service and a reporting app.
+- Pestfax is the free electronic newsletter service and a reporting app from the Department of Primary Industries and Regional Development (DPIRD) in Western Australia (formerly DAFWA).
 Find out more.

 These websites contain a variety of insect identification and management information.